Khomeini grandson gets cautious election blessing from the top

 “He closely follows trends on social media and reads the papers.
 He is interested in Western philosophy as much as Islamic thoughts,” he added.

 The friend said Khomeini had spent time in Malaysia in order to improve his English.
-At home, he used to sit in the ordinary seats at soccer matches rather than the VIP section.
+At home, he used to sit in the ordinary seats at football matches rather than the VIP section.

-Last year, Khomeini made a rare appearance on state television’s most popular soccer program, and showed a detailed knowledge of Iran’s league.
-He was a passionate soccer player until 21, when his grandfather insisted that he must go to city of Qom to study Islamic theology.
+Last year, Khomeini made a rare appearance on state television’s most popular football program, and showed a detailed knowledge of Iran’s league.
+He was a passionate football player until 21, when his grandfather insisted that he must go to city of Qom to study Islamic theology.

-“I was good in defense and if I had continued soccer I might have achieved something,” he said last week, meeting Iran’s top footballers in his office.
+“I was good in defense and if I had continued football I might have achieved something,” he said last week, meeting Iran’s top footballers in his office.

 Hassan Khomeini has four children and his son Ahmad has become an Instagram celebrity in Iran, with almost 200,000 followers.
 The unusually private photos he posts show his father’s close friendship with reformists, especially former president Mohammad Khatami, now out of favor with Khamenei.